mgravitt/sgs/README.md

 ## Usage
 ### Generate
-Generate a new secret mnemonic and save it to a file.
+Generate a new secret mnemonic or key and save it to a file.
 ```
 ./target/release/sgs generate --filename mnemonic.enc
 ```